[an error occurred while processing this directive]

 to find out, once they need the work, that the volunteers didn't do it.

-A volunteer can complete one of these assignments and then walk away
+A volunteer can complete one of these micro assignments and then walk

-from every volunteering with you again.
-However, your goal with these
+away from every volunteering with you again.
+But that would make it just

 Part of the microvolunteering phenomena is crowd-sourcing, a practice